A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Experiments

 \subsection{Results}

-Each evaluation metric (MSE, FID, SSIM) is calculated between the RefractNet-predicted refractive domain image and TEMPER's normalized calculated refractive domain image for each test case in each experiment (Figure \ref{Picture_domainEx}), thus these values are dimensionless and comparable.
+Each evaluation metric (MSE, FID, SSIM) is calculated between the RefractNet-predicted $F$ domain image and TEMPER's normalized $F$ domain image for each test case in each experiment (Figure \ref{Picture_domainEx}), thus these values are dimensionless.
 Distributions of evaluation metrics, presented in Figure \ref{results_dist}, demonstrate that RefractNet performs well across a variety of scenarios.
 The majority of cases exhibit high SSIM values (indicating strong structural similarity between predictions and TEMPER) and low FID and MSE values (demonstrating low dissimilarity and error).
 Figure \ref{BadEx} illustrates a case that performed poorly due to having ducting (trapping) features at longer ranges, which are indicative of signal interference due to environmental reflection and/or refraction.

-To rigorously assess RefractNet's capacity to handle multiple frequencies, the performance of single-frequency experiments against their dual-frequency counterparts was statistically compared.
+To rigorously assess RefractNet's capacity to handle multiple frequencies, performance of single-frequency experiments against their dual-frequency counterparts was statistically compared.
 Specifically, two-sample t-tests were performed on the MSE, SSIM, and FID populations for the following experiment pairs, ensuring consistent altitude and gain variables: Experiments 1 \& 2, Experiments 1 \& 3, Experiments 4 \& 5, and Experiments 4 \& 6.
-The P-values from each two sample t-tests were $<$0.05, indicating all null hypotheses (e.g., Average MSE Experiment 1 = Average MSE Experiment 3) are rejected, and the average values, as detailed in Table \ref{table_avgs}, of these evaluation metrics are different in a statistically significant sense.
+P-values from Experiments 1 \& 2, Experiments 1 \& 3, and Experiments 4 \& 5 (FID and MSE only) of the t-tests were $<$0.05, indicating these null hypotheses (e.g., Average MSE Experiment 1 = Average MSE Experiment 3) are rejected, and the average values (Table \ref{table_avgs}) of these evaluation metrics are different in a statistically significant sense.
+Interestingly, the null hypotheses in the case of Experiments 4 \& 6 are accepted, suggesting these average values are not statistically significantly different.

-Interestingly, X-band only experiments (Exp.
+Interestingly, X-band-only experiments (Exp.
 2 \& 5) consistently outperformed both S-band-only (Exp.
 3 \& 6) and dual-frequency experiments (Exp.
-1 \& 4) across all metrics (Table \ref{table_avgs}).
+1 \& 4) across all metrics (Table \ref{table_avgs}), albeit not by much.
 This highlights an important consideration: RF signal propagation becomes increasingly sensitive to atmospheric refractive structures at higher frequencies \cite{lentini2015global}.
-Consequently, the refractive domain exhibits more distinct and repetitive patterns at higher frequencies, potentially contributing to more robust and effective DNN training.
+Consequently, the $F$ domain exhibits more distinct and repetitive patterns at higher frequencies, potentially contributing to more robust and effective DNN training.